loneWolf148/X-Meme-FrontEnd/README.md

 ## About Project
 * This Project is Angular Frontend part of X-Meme designed during Crio Winter of Doing (CWodD) Challenge, 2021.

-* Check out the deployed site in Nelify [Here](https://crio-x-meme.netlify.app/)
+* Check out the deployed site in [Netlify](https://crio-x-meme.netlify.app/).

-* The API for this project is deployed in Heroku.
-[Check it out](https://crio-xmeme-boot.herokuapp.com/)
+* The API for this project is deployed in [Heroku](https://crio-xmeme-boot.herokuapp.com/).

 * Check out Github Repository for backend [Here](https://github.com/loneWolf148/X-Meme-Backend.git)